SANIUL-blackdragon/SHADOW-AI/docs/md/FOR-NOW.md

 2
-Develop S.C.A.L.E. to extract BTC/USD live data from TradingView.
+Develop S.C.A.L.E. to extract BTC/USD live data from binance api.

 3